ulissesalmeida/ex_zample/README.md

 # => %User{first_name: "Alice De Bob", age: 24}
 ```

+You don't need to type all this boilerplate code if you use the `ExZample.DSL`.
 The `Example.DSL` also supports the full control of your factories:

 ```elixir